-To conserve space and prolong the life of the Northern Landfill, approximately 80% to 90% of the waste materials are collected and transferred to landfills in Pennsylvania.
+To conserve space and prolong the life of the Northern Landfill, approximately 86% of the waste materials are collected and transferred to landfills in Pennsylvania.

-- A 2.5% salary increase is included in FY 16. - Operating increases due to the estimated volume of leachate and an increase in the disposal rate from \$.06 to \$.065 per gallon. - Capital increases due to the replacement of the grinder used for yard waste processing.
+- A 2.5% salary increase is included in FY 16. - Operating increases due to the estimated volume of leachate and increase disposal rate from \$.06 to \$.065. - Capital increases due to the replacement of the grinder used for yard waste processing.

-I OSITIOIIS

-Title Type FTE
+Title Туре FTE

 Foreman Full-time 2.00

 Heavy Equipment Mechanic Full-time 1.00

 Landfill Equipment Operator Full-time 5.00

 Landfill Superintendent Full-time 1.00

 Maintenance Technician Full-time 1.00

 Office Associate Full-time 1.00

 Total 11.00